-^{1,4}K.A.M School of Life Sciences, Forman Christian College University, Lahore; 2Department of Oral and Maxillofacial Surgery, KEMU/ Mayo Hospital, Lahore; 3Department of Oral & Maxillofacial Surgery Azra Naheed Medical College, Lahore; 5Department of Oral Pathology and Medicine, Riphah International University, Islamahad
+^{1,3,4}K.A.M School of life Sciences, Forman Christian College University, Lahore; 2Department of Oral and Maxillofacial Surgery, KEMU/ Mayo Hospital, Lahore; 5Department of Oral Pathology and Medicine, Riphah International University, Islamabad

 Abstract:

 Background: Odontogenic Keratocyst (OKC) falls among the distinctive and rare odontogenic developmental cyst which is derivative of the dental lamina and contains clear fluid along with a cheesy material which resembles keratin debris.
 Treatment strategies for OKC are for the most part classified as conservative or aggressive.
 Mast Cells play an important role in the pathogenesis of inflammatory conditions.